 French vowel sounds got you feeling tongue-tied?
 Tutor Tyler S. shares his best tips to proper French pronunciation…

 Everyone faces their own personal challenges when learning a foreign language, and I remember that mastering the French vowel system was a great challenge for me.
 French pronunciation uses approximately 15 vowels, and it uses sounds that English doesn’t include.
 There are extensive books dedicated to describing these vowels, but you don’t need to be an expert to use French vowels like a native speaker.
-In this article, I recommend three basic rules to follow.
+In this article, I recommend a few basic French vowel pronunciation rules to follow.

 By paying attention to these fundamental tips, your foreign accent in French will gradually disappear, and you will be able to converse like a fluent speaker with ease!